teerjk/VarSifter/README.txt

 Running VarSifter:

-1. Unzip the VarSifter_<version>.zip file (which you've probably already done.)
+1. Unzip the VarSifter_<version>.zip file (which you've probably already done) and enter the VarSifter_<version> directory.

 2. OSX users: Double-click VarSifter_<version>.command file to run VarSifter.
    Windows users: Double-click VarSifter_<version>.bat file to run VarSifter.

-3. A File Selection window appears, which you should use to navigate to and select your file of interest.
+3. The main window opens, with a message outlining steps to getting started.
+   Basically, click "File" on the menu and then "Open File".
+Choose your data file, and click "Open".

+   (If you wish to skip this step, the name of a data file can be added at the end of the "java -Xmx..." line in the .command or .bat file, or on the command line.)

 4. If you have chosen a VCF file, you need to give VarSifter some hints about your data: